aliyassine16/recipes/README.md

 ## features to add
-1. stared recipes per user
+1. user login with stared recipes per user.
-2. recipe detail page with images
+2. more filters in the recipes page.
-3. more filters in the recipes page
+3. Unit test for the Frontend/Backend.